Warm temperate to subpolar latitudes of the north Atlantic Ocean

 Like all whales, North Atlantic right whales are mammals and give live birth to very large calves that they nurse for about one year.
 Males do not provide parental care and do not seem to live near the females/young for most of the year.
 Individual are known to undergo very long migrations between feeding grounds in sub-polar areas and calving grounds in warm temperate latitudes.
 Their very large size may help North Atlantic right whales (and other migrating animals) survive such long trips through waters that may provide relatively little food.
 During their migrations, these whales stay somewhat close to the coast, so they are particularly vulnerable to strikes by large ships or entanglement in fishing gear.

 The massive hunting effort that reduced North Atlantic right whale populations dramatically and the present day ship strikes and entanglements in fishing gear combine to threaten this species’ continued existence.
-Scientists believe it to be endangered (highly vulnerable to extinction) and estimate the total numbers to be lower than 300.
+Scientists believe it to be endangered (highly vulnerable to extinction) and estimate the total numbers to be 400.
 The eastern Atlantic Ocean population is critically endangered and may, in fact, be extinct.
 This species is one of the most at risk cetaceans on Earth.
 The western Atlantic population has complete legal protection in both Canada and the United States (most of its range), a result of its grim conservation status.
 Current population trends are unknown, but without continued changes to human behavior in North Atlantic right whale feeding and calving grounds and along their migration routes, even a slight downward trend could cause this species to be lost forever.